-To use the Server Logging Bridge handler, create a logging.properties file to be passed as an argument in the server's weblogic.
+To use the Server Logging Bridge handler, create a logging properties file to be passed as an argument in the server's weblogic.
 Server startup command.
 This properties file, which can be placed in any directory, registers the Server Logging Bridge handler in the application's logger tree.
 For detailed information about configuring Java Logging, see the following Java logging API documentation:

-http://download.oracle.com/javase/6/docs/technotes/guides/loggin g/overview.html
+http://docs.oracle.com/javase/6/docs/technotes/guides/logging/ov erview.html